 - Anxiety, fever, sweating, muscle spasms, twitching, nausea, vomiting, diarrhea, seeing or hearing things that are not there

 - Chest pain, trouble breathing, fainting

-- Extreme energy or restlessness, confusion, agitation, unusual behavior
+- Extreme energy or restlessness, confusion, agitation, unusual mood or behavior

-- Numb, cold, pale, or painful fingers or toes, unexplained wounds on fingers or toes
+- Numb, cold, pale, or painful fingers or toes, unexplained wounds on the fingers or toes

 If you notice these less serious side effects, talk with your doctor:

 - Trouble sleeping